-No. Key audit matters Our audit performed and responses thereon 1.
-Revenue recognition (Refer to Note 24 - Significant accounting policies and Note 3(m) - Revenue) Revenue is one of the significant accounts in the financial statements and also an important driver of the Group's operating results.
-We identified revenue recognition to be an area of audit focus as it is to be a possible cause of higher risk of material misstatements in the timing and amount of revenue recognised.
-We focused on this area as revenue is a default risk area under ISA 240, The Auditor's Responsibilities Relating to Fraud in Audit of Financial Statements, and there is a significant estimate and judgement involved.
-Our procedures included, amongst others:- Evaluated whether the accounting policy adopted by the management is consistent with the requirement of MFRS 15, Revenue from Contracts with Customers; Tested the operating effectiveness of the Group's internal controls over timing and amount of revenue recognised; Verified the documents for transactions selected based on sampling basis.
-Check the sales prior and subsequent to the period-end and inspected the documents which evidenced the delivery of goods to customers; and Tested sales transactions as well as credit notes issued, near to the period ended date to assess whether the revenue was recognised in the correct period.
-2. Inventories(Refer to Note 8 - Significant accounting policies and Note 3(f) - Inventories) As at 31 December 2021, the Group held inventories of approximately RM14,787,327.
-As the inventories represent 22% of the total assets of the Group and is material, we considered this as a key audit matter.
+No. Key audit matters Our audit performed and responses thereon 2.
+Inventories (Refer to Note 8 - Significant accounting policies and Note 3(f) - Inventories) As at 31 December 2022, the Group held inventories of approximately RM16,809,171.
+As the inventories represent 25% of the total assets of the Group and is material, we considered this as a key audit matter.
 Significant estimate and judgement are involved in forming expectations about the demand and future sales value of those inventories.
 Our procedures included, amongst others:- Evaluated the Group's inventory management process over the identification of indicators which may result in the net realisable value of inventories being lower than their recorded carrying values; Perused the inventory ageing that had shown little or no recent movement and corroborated such findings during our physical stock count observation of the Group's inventories at the end of the financial year; and Discussed with the management on their action plans and to address the slow-moving inventories and have evaluated the reasonableness and adequacy of the allowance for impairment loss on inventories during the financial year.
+3. Trade receivables (Refer to Note 9 - Trade receivables) As at 31 December 2022, the Group has outstanding trade receivables of approximately RM7,426,690.
+As the trade receivables represent 11% of the total assets of the Group and is material, we considered this as a key audit matter.
+Significant estimate and judgement are involved in forming expectations on the recoverability of the outstanding balances.
+Our procedures included, amongst others:- Obtained an understanding of the Group's control over the trade receivables, collection processes and made inquiries regarding the action plans to recover the overdue amounts; Reviewed the ageing analysis of trade receivables and test the reliability thereof; Reviewed subsequent collections from trade receivables; and Evaluated the reasonableness on the assessment on expected credit loss performed by the management.